Congratulations on deciding to become parents! As a same-sex female couple, there are several family-building options available to you.

 Option 2 – In Vitro Fertilization (IVF)

-Over 5 million children have been born from in vitro fertilization.
+Over 8 million babies have now been born via in vitro fertilization.
 IVF is considered safe for women, and one of the most successful fertility treatment options available.
-IVF treatment would involve injectable medication leading up to the procedure known as an egg retrieval, which is minimally invasive and completed under sedation in-office.
-After embryos have been created, your embryo transfer is also completed in your fertility doctor’s offices.
+IVF treatment would involve injectable medication leading up to the procedure known as an egg retrieval, which is minimally invasive and completed under sedation at your fertility clinic.
+After your embryos have been created, the embryo transfer is also completed at your fertility clinic.

 Option 3 – Reciprocal IVF